 Family and Medical Leave is unpaid leave, although employee may be eligible for short-term or disability payments, paid family leave and/or workers' compensation benefits under those insurance plans.
-Employee may elect to substitute any accrued paid time off (e.g., PTO, administrative, etc.) for unpaid j.
-Medical and Other Benefits

-Family and Medical Leave.
+Employee may elect to substitute any accrued paid time off (e.g., PTO, administrative, etc.) for unpaid Family and Medical Leave.
 The use of paid leave is subject to the terms of the Authority's usual policies, procedures and restrictions applicable to that type of paid leave.